paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (d)(2)(A).
+Pub.
+L. 119–60 substituted “who remains on active duty, in an active status in a reserve component, or in space force active status” for “in a regular or reserve component who remains on active duty or in an active status”.

 2009—Subsec. (b)(2).
 Pub.
 L. 111–84, § 617(b)(1), substituted “Special rule for deceased and disabled members” for “Mandatory payment of unpaid amounts under certain circumstances; no repayment of unearned amounts” in heading.

 Subsec. (b)(3).
 Pub.
 L. 111–84, § 617(b)(2), added par.
 (3).